andevadm/institution-simulator/README.md

 # Institution Simulator

 Fantasy model of some high school state institution.
-Created with React and Typescript.
+Created with React, Redux and Typescript.